Please notify the facility by phone on the day if your child is going to be late, or will not be attending.

 9. All holiday programmes are OSCAR accredited, with the exception of the ASB Sports Centre Sporting Skills and Break Out programmes.

 10. OSCAR requirement: Transportation methods vary, including public transportation, private taxi charters, and private coach hires and walking.
-By accepting Terms & Conditions you agree to the transportation methods by the programme provider.
+By accepting the terms & conditions you agree to the transportation methods by the programme provider.

 11. Caregivers must provide adequate food and a water bottle for their child.
 Children will not be permitted to leave the programme to buy food during the day.
-Appropriate footwear, cold weather, rain or sun gear is also to be worn.
+Appropriate footwear and clothing suitable for the weather on the day are to be worn.